sixeyed/fake-blog/README.md

 # fake-blog

-A fake blog ro demonstrate how I run my real blog - with Ghost, Nginx, Docker and Kubernetes
+A fake blog to demonstrate how I run my real blog - with Ghost, Nginx, Docker and Kubernetes